-- 58. Section 154 of the act provides that all decisions relating to premises licences are delegated to the licensing committee of the authority that has been established under section 6 of the Licensing Act 2003 except: - A resolution not to issue casino licences; - Functions in relation to the three year licensing policy; and - Setting fees. - 59.
+- 76. Section 154 of the act provides that all decisions relating to premises licences are delegated to the licensing committee of the authority that has been established under section 6 of the Licensing Act 2003 except: - A resolution not to issue casino licences; - Functions in relation to the three year licensing policy; and - Setting fees. - 77.
 Decisions that are delegated to a Licensing Committee may be further delegated to a sub-committee of the Licensing Committee.
-The Council's Licensing Committee is established with provision for sub-committees of three members to be drawn from the overall pool of the main committee membership. - 60.
+The Council's Licensing Committee is established with provision for sub-committees of three members to be drawn from the overall pool of the main committee membership. - 78.
 The Council intends to establish a speedy, efficient and cost-effective licensing system and, thereby, where the Act carries a presumption of grant for non-contentious applications, these matters will be delegated to officers.
-All such matters will be reported for information and comment only to the next full licensing committee meeting. - 61.
+All such matters will be reported for information and comment only to the next full licensing committee meeting. - 79.
 Where matters are subject of representations, this Council will normally attempt to reach a negotiated outcome through our conciliation process.
 Conciliation is offered as we recognise that the best solutions are normally ones that all concerned parties can sign up to and in order to attempt to save the time and costs associated with holding a public hearing.
 Conciliation will be attempted up until 24 hours before the arranged hearing date.
-Where it is not possible to reach agreement, the application and representations will be determined by the sub-committee. - 62.
+Where it is not possible to reach agreement, the application and representations will be determined by the sub- committee. - 80.
 Table 1 below sets out proposals for the delegation of decisions and functions to licensing committee, sub-committees and officers.
-This form of delegation is without prejudice to the council's right to redirect an application as appropriate in the circumstances of any particular case.
+This form of delegation is without prejudice to the Council's right to redirect an application as appropriate in the circumstances of any particular case.

-Table 1 Delegation of decisions or d functions Table 1 - Delegation of decisions ar ia functions Matter to be dealt with Full council Sub-committee of licensing committee Officers Final approval of three year policy Χ Policy not to permit casinos Χ Fee setting (when appropriate) Χ Application for premises licence Where representations have been received and not withdrawn Where no representations received or representations withdrawn Application for a variation to a premises licence Where representations have been received and not withdrawn Where no representations received or representations withdrawn Application for a transfer of a premises licence Where representations have been received from the Commission Where no representations received from the Commission Application for a provisional statement Where representations have been received and not withdrawn Where no representations received or representations withdrawn Review of a premises licence X Application for a club gaming / club machine permit Where objections have been made (and not withdrawn) Where no objections have been made / objections have not been withdrawn.
+T = = T = Matter to be dealt with Full Council Sub-committee of licensing committee Officers Final approval of three year policy X Policy not to permit casinos X Fee setting (when appropriate) X Application for premises licence Where representations have been received and not withdrawn Where no representations received or representations withdrawn Application for a variation to a premises licence Where representations have been received and not withdrawn Where no representations received or representations withdrawn Application for a transfer of a premises licence Where representations have been received from the Commission Where no representations received from the Commission Application for a provisional statement Where representations have been received and not withdrawn Where no representations received or representations withdrawn Review of a premises licence X Application for a club gaming / club machine permit Where objections have been made (and Where no objections have been made / objections have not been withdrawn.
 Cancellation of a club gaming / club machine permit X Applications for other permits X Cancellation of licensed premises gaming machine permits X Consideration of temporary use notice X Decision to give a counter notice to a temporary use notice X